Which place is cheaper, Rome or Barcelona?

 Both Rome and Barcelona are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Barcelona for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Rome in the winter for the museums, the shopping scene, and the cuisine.

 In the winter, Barcelona is around the same temperature as Rome.
-Typically, the winter temperatures in Barcelona in January are around 9°C (48°F), and Rome is about 8°C (47°F).
+Typically, the winter temperatures in Barcelona in January average around 9°C (48°F), and Rome averages at about 8°C (47°F).

 Barcelona usually receives more sunshine than Rome during winter.
 Barcelona gets 146 hours of sunny skies, while Rome receives 127 hours of full sun in the winter.